pbinkley/rcb-manual/sections/14-conclusion.md

-view must be functional, and the functions of technics in this field are simple; to convey to a certain *number* of readers a certain number of words with a certain *degree* of legibility and convenience, at a certain cost.
+view must be functional, and the functions of technics in this field are simple; to convey to a certain *number* of readers a certain *number* of words with a certain *degree* of legibility and convenience, at a certain *cost*.
 If publishing can be treated as a process in which these four variables appear, and to which any one of a number of technical devices may be applied, the results will be nothing less than revolutionary.